ariigrangetto/ToDoList/README.md

 The same ToDo.app but in this version i'm ussing React + Vite and Tailwind CSS for simple styles.
-This was created in Valentine's Day, something you can tell fot the hearts. <3
+This was created in Valentine's Day, something you can tell for the hearts. <3

 ![860shots_so](https://github.com/user-attachments/assets/e17d4672-f7ca-41ab-9b7e-3b3e5ae39a26)